makaaronts/IoT-Hydroponic-Project-BWFLC/README.md

 # IoT-Hydroponic-Project-BWFLC
-Project Description: Shows and record the data of the hydroponic in BWFLC.
+Project Description: Shows and record the data of the hydroponic in BWFLC, Hong Kong.

 Supervisor and Back-end Developer: Vincent, FENG Weiting (Teacher)